mzazon/awesome-cloud-projects/gcp/real-time-iot-data-processing-iot-core-dataprep/real-time-iot-data-processing-iot-core-dataprep.md

    echo "✅ Monitoring dashboard and alerts configured for IoT pipeline"
    ```

    The monitoring infrastructure now tracks pipeline health and performance metrics, providing visibility into data flow rates and processing efficiency.
-Automated alerts ensure immediate notification of potential issues in the IoT data processing pipeline.
+Automated alerts ensure immediate notification of potential issues in the IoT data processing pipeline, enabling proactive maintenance and optimization of the system.

 ## Validation & Testing